xythobuz/sovereign/README.md

     cd sovereign
     sudo pip install -r ./requirements.txt

+Or, if you're on Arch, instead of using pip, install the required stuff manually:

+    sudo pacman -Syu ansible python-jmespath python-passlib

 #### 4. Configure your installation

 Modify the settings in the `group_vars/sovereign` folder to your liking.